Digital Newberry

 Winter postcards, early 20th c.

-Inspired by the online #ColorOurCollections festival, a New Year coloring book based on our vintage postcards.
-Learn how to say "Happy New Year" in five different languages!
+Download a New Year coloring book based on vintage postcards, with greetings in five different languages

 Arctic exploration, 1820s-1880s